aws-amplify/docs/Readme.md

 ## Contributing

-We welcome contributions to the docmentation site!
-Please test your changes locally followed by a PR against our `master` branch.
-After your PR is reviewed, it will be merged and the branch will be deleted.
+We welcome contributions to the documentation site!
+Please verify your changes locally followed by a PR against our `master` branch.
+After your PR is reviewed and all tests pass, it will be merged and the branch will be deleted.

 ### Branches